Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-A profile of the right
+A profile of the right to

-to housing: public housing for foreigners (in the margins of the Constitutional
+housing: public housing for foreigners (in the margins of the Constitutional

 Court ruling No. 106/2018)

-With its decision no. 106 of 2018, the Constitutional Court declared the unconstitutionality of Article
+the Constitutional Court declared the unconstitutionality of Article 4,

-4, paragraph 1, of Law no. 13 of 2017 of the Region of Liguria, which
+paragraph 1, of Law no. 13 of 2017 of the Region of Liguria, which introduces a

-framework, through a careful examination of the right to housing (F.D).
+careful examination of the right to housing.

 LINDA ARDIZZONE